angie-ng/first-devops-project/README.md

 5. **Log in to GHCR (GitHub Container Registry)** - authenticates using the GitHub token to allow pushing Docker images.
 6. **Build and push final Docker image for production** - builds a Docker image intended for production, tags it with a unique hash corresponding to the triggering commit, and pushes it to GHCR.
 The image tag is exported so that the CD workflow (or other jobs) can reference the correct image.
 7. **Run container on Github runner using Docker compose** - optional staging deployment using Docker Compose at the end of the CI workflow.

+### Continuous Deployment (CD)
+The trigger for the CD workflow (`cd.yml`) is the successful completion of the CI workflow.

+Steps:

+1. **Checkout repository** - downloads the repository code to the runner so that the CD workflow can access any necessary files if needed.
+2. **Deploy to Production via SSH** -
+This step connects to the Oracle Cloud instance (the production server) using the GitHub Action `appleboy/ssh-action@v0.1.7` and GitHub secrets such as the production server's public IP, the SSH username, and the private SSH key (which matches the public key stored on the server).
+Once connected, it exports two important environment variables for the production deployment:

+- the **image tag** produced by the CI workflow
+- the **GitHub token** used to authenticate with GHCR

+These values are required by the production `docker-compose.yml` file to pull the correct image version from GHCR.

+Finally, the workflow executes the deployment script (`deploy.sh`) on the production server.
+This script logs in to GHCR, pulls the new image, and applies the updated Docker Compose configuration.